Buildings up to 30 square metres

 This page has general information copied from different sources including Government.
 Some of it may be out of date.
 Please ensure you check with the council in your area that the information is correct.

 Single-storey detached buildings up to 30m2 or ’30 square metres’ (322 Square Feet) – such as sleep-outs, sheds and greenhouses, carports, awnings and water storage bladders – will now not require a council-approved building consent.
+NB the 30m2 can apply to the internal footprint, a x b as shown in this diagram.
+More on this Government Building website here.

 DIY-enthusiasts will save time and money when new rules come into force which scrap building consent requirements for low-risk projects.